Contact informationFarm Address:

 We grow and market our produce year round.
 We grow some crops through the winter, both in the open field and in our new high tunnel, but we also put a lot of crops into storage to expand the availability of local food throughout the year.

 We are a fun, friendly, hard working farm.
 Many of our crew members return year after year, but we still need a few more sets of hands this season.
 Apprentices might work on various aspects of vegetable, herb and flower production including, planting, weeding, irrigation, greenhouse work, harvesting, washing, packing and selling at farmers’ markets and the farm stand.
 Apprentices must able to work the full season from spring through mid December.
 Year round work may be available for those interested.
 If candidates are unable to work the full season, they might consider a farm crew job with us for part of the season.
 While a farm crew position does not offer the same breadth of experiences, it is does include many aspects of farm work and opportunities to learn about running a farm.

 Previous farm experience is great, but not as important as listening skills, dependability, enthusiasm, and a willingness to work hard.
 Working on a farm has many rewards, but it has its challenges too, and so we look for people with a positive attitude, who enjoy being part of a team, and who can remain upbeat even when it’s raining, or hot, or when you just wish you were at the beach.
 Weather conditions often alter our plans, so we look to hire people who are flexible and are able to change direction easily.

-Compensation starts at $12/hour and is based on experience level, willingness to assume responsibility, and commitment for the season.
-Crew members also get lots of vegetables, seedlings and flowers from the farm.
+Compensation starts at $13/hour and is based on experience level, willingness to assume responsibility, and commitment for the season.
+Apprentices and crew members also get lots of vegetables, seedlings and flowers from the farm.